backpackerhh/blog-posts/clwte0xct00000aldcy2oegjp.md

 * For a lesson with dubbing, we would create a custom master m3u8 file with all the available audios.

 At this point, we had an integration for each provider so we could store in the database a record for each resolution of a video.
 In the case of Vimeo, we would store an extra video record with the link to the HLS version, that is the link to the master m3u8 file.
-Regarding audios, we only stored records for dubbing tracks.
+Regarding audios, we only stored records for videos with dubbing (both original and dubbed tracks).

 ![domestika video player phase 1 diagram](https://github.com/backpackerhh/blog-posts/assets/685978/c691bc69-5cfa-410e-804b-cc24e6df5e91 align="center")